ActiveState/gogettable/README.md

     $ curl http://go.stacka.to/foo/bar
     <html><head><meta name="go-import" content="go.stacka.to/foo git ssh://gitolite@gitolite.activestate.com/foo.git"></head></html>

-If the is repo, you could also submit to to [godoc.org](http://godoc.org/)
+If the is a public repo, you could also submit to to [godoc.org](http://godoc.org/)